G-dH/workspace-switcher-manager/README.md

 - GNOME Shell 3.36 - 42 compatibility.
 - All workspace related options available in GNOME Shell.
 - Adds options `Wraparound` and `Ignore last (empty) workspace` to the workspace switcher.
-- Adds option to change workspace orientation.
-This option is usable in GS 3.36, 3.38, in 40+ brakes the overview (no crashes just miscalculations of size and behavior of some objects).
+- Adds option to change workspace orientation (horizontal/vertical).
+For GNOME 42 is now available redesigned layout of Activities overview to better serve to vertical workspaces orientation and minimize mouse movements needed to reach Dash and workspace switcher.
 - On-Screen and Fade Out time adjustmens.
 - **Allows to add workspace index, workspace name or the most recently used application name or window title to the active and/or inactive workspace boxes in the workspace switcher popup**.
 - Allows to enter/edit a name for up to 10 workspaces.
 This option uses official GNOME gsettings key, which can be used by other applications too.